pret/pokeheartgold/docs/CONTRIBUTING.md

 ## Prerequisites

 * Basic knowledge of ARMv5TE assembly.
-* Basic knowledge of C programming language.
+* Basic knowledge of the C programming language.
 * Be able to use GitHub version control.
 * Have a clone of the repo set up on your computer per [INSTALL.md](INSTALL.md) instructions.
 * An understanding of how compilers work (including common compiler flags).